MonikaJov/Informaciska_bezbednost_project/README.md

 # Information_security_project

 This project is a Django web application that includes features for user registration, login, and pages for viewing, creating, editing blogs.
-Main goal for this project is creating a web app that incorporates procedures and methods for security that can effectively protect sensitive information and provide a trustworthy environment for users.
+Main goal for this project is creating a web app that incorporates procedures and methods for security that can protect sensitive information and provide a trustworthy environment for users.

 ## Key Features: